webclinic017/djag-scheduler/README.md

 - Coalesce Misfires: Run one event (latest among misfires) for all the misfires

 - Cron Base: Initial time for evaluating crontab.
 The time displayed will be in Django's [``TIME_ZONE``](https://docs.djangoproject.com/en/3.2/ref/settings/#time-zone).
-  In the backend the cron base will be converted to crontab specific timezone.
+  In the backend the cron base will be converted to crontab timezone before evaluation.

 - Task's ``*args or **kwargs`` can be set under ``Arguments`` section.
 The rendered JSON widget comes from [``django-json-widget``](https://github.com/jmrivas86/django-json-widget)